ShanikwaH/Data-Analysis-Portfolio/README.md

 # Shanikwa Haynes - Data Analyst Portfolio
 ## About
 Hi, I'm Shanikwa!
-I have an analytical background in data analytics and am currently on track to complete my degree in data analytics (Bachelor of Science.
-Data Analytics).
+I have an analytical background in data analytics and am currently on track to complete my degree in computer science (Bachelor of Science.
+Computer Science).
 I have developed a strong foundation in data analytics and a passion for using data to uncover meaningful insights.
 I am excited to bring my technical and analytical skills to the field of data analytics as an entry-level data analyst.

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
 I also gained experience in data management and statistical analysis, which I believe will be valuable assets in my role as a data analyst.